-Ms. Alfaro is recognized as a leading lawyer for Corporate and M&A by Best Lawyers Brazil.
-She is listed as one of the “Top 100 Female Lawyers” in the area of Latin America Energy and FCPA & Fraud for 2018 by Latinvex, which also named her to the Latin America “Top 50 Female Lawyers” list for 2014, 2016 and 2017.
+Ms. Alfaro is recognized as a leading lawyer for Corporate and M&A by The Best Lawyers in Brazil.
+She is listed as one of the “Top 100 Female Lawyers” in the area of Latin America Energy and FCPA & Fraud for 2019 and 2018 by Latinvex, which also named her to the Latin America “Top 50 Female Lawyers” list for 2014, 2016 and 2017.
 In addition, Ms. Alfaro was selected among the “Inspiring Women in Law” by Latin Lawyer in November 2013.

 Ms. Alfaro joined the Firm in 1995 after earning her Juris Doctor from Stanford Law School, where she was a member of the Law and Policy Review.
 She received her Bachelor of Arts degree in government with high honors from the University of Texas in 1991.

 Ms. Alfaro is a member of the California and New York bars and speaks Spanish and Portuguese.

 Representative Corporate Matters

 - Chow Tai Fook (CTF) Enterprises: Represented Chow Tai Fook Enterprises in its investment of R$165 million for the acquisition of a 35% stake in “Cidade Matarazzo”, an ultra-luxury retail and hotel project developed in an integrated complex in São Paulo by Group Allard (a French high-end retail developer), which retained 65% of the project.

 - Publicis Group: Represented Publicis Group, a global advertising company, in multiple acquisitions of Brazilian advertising agencies.